sorojasp/front-qwavee/README.md

 # How to run this web app
   1. To execute npm i
-  2. To excute npm run dev
+  2. To execute npm run dev

 # React + TypeScript + Vite